lambdaclass/lambda_ethereum_consensus/spec/validator.md

 Validators should join their member subnet at the beginning of the epoch they have randomly selected.
 For example, if the next sync committee period starts at epoch `853,248` and the validator randomly selects an offset of `3`, they should join the subnet at the beginning of epoch `853,245`.
 Validators should leverage the lookahead period on sync committee assignments so that they can join the appropriate subnets ahead of their assigned sync committee period.

+## Enabling validator withdrawals

+Validator balances are withdrawn periodically via an automatic process.
+For exited validators, the full balance is withdrawn.
+For active validators, the balance in excess of `MAX_EFFECTIVE_BALANCE` is withdrawn.

+There is one prerequisite for this automated process: the validator's withdrawal credentials pointing to an execution layer address, i.e. having an `ETH1_ADDRESS_WITHDRAWAL_PREFIX`.

+If a validator has a `BLS_WITHDRAWAL_PREFIX` withdrawal credential prefix, to participate in withdrawals the validator must create a one-time message to change their withdrawal credential from the version authenticated with a BLS key to the version compatible with the execution layer.
+This message -- a `BLSToExecutionChange` -- is available starting in Capella

+Validators who wish to enable withdrawals **MUST** assemble, sign, and broadcast this message so that it is accepted on the beacon chain.
+Validators who do not want to enable withdrawals and have the `BLS_WITHDRAWAL_PREFIX` version of withdrawal credentials can delay creating this message until they are ready to enable withdrawals.